maystify/sauce-bucket/raw/index.md

 # Todo
 - [ ] Add more dynamics to the base model
-- [ ] Create a CLI accessible component of this package

 # Demo
 Currently, you're seeing a working demo of the project.
 Hopefully, as the projects progresses, this page's advancement will also increase.